Jose01000111/ZTA-lab-ubuntu-hardened/README.md

 ### Mapping Zero Trust Tenets to Linux Implementation

-To bring Zero Trust Architecture (ZTA) to life on a Linux Ubuntu server, I’ve mapped each core ZTA principle to specific Linux-based security controls and practices.
+To bring Zero Trust Architecture (ZTA) to life on a Linux CentOS server, I’ve mapped each core ZTA principle (with th help of AI) to specific Linux-based security controls and practices.
 This chart summarizes how the lab’s Linux configurations and tools address the essential tenets of Zero Trust, helping ensure a secure, compliant disaster recovery environment.

 | **Zero Trust Tenet**         | **Linux Lab Implementation Summary**                                   |